 The SPD proposes no change to the parking cap, and over time the University will continue to move car parking towards the periphery of the campus, whilst ensuring essential accessible parking supports existing buildings and new developments.
-The University will endorse the principles of 'Park Mark' which sets out guidance to achieve safe, legible parking environments. https://parkmark.co.uk/

 The University regularly monitors utilisation of its electric vehicle charging infrastructure and, in light of high utilisation, is currently expanding provision across existing car parks.
 New car parks will ensure adequate provision of electric vehicle charging.